 The Casey/Finch partnership played a pivotal role in changing the sound and direction of 20th Century pop music and their influence is felt on many of today's recordings, utilized thousands of times in radio and tv commercials, movies, soundtracks and artist sampling.

-The signature Rick Finch bass lines are recognized worldwide and have been sampled by numerous platinum and multi platinum artists.
+The signature Rick Finch bass lines are recognized and celebrated worldwide and have been sampled by numerous platinum and multi-platinum artists.